osic/ref-impl/documents/osa-refimpl-deploy.md

     cp /var/lib/lxc/osic-prep/rootfs/root/osic-prep-ansible/hosts /opt/osic-ref-impl/playbooks/inventory/static-inventory.yml

-Make sure you include the deployment host in __static-inventory.yml__ as follows:
+Make sure you include the deployment host in __static-inventory.yml__ as follows: (172.22.0.21 should be changed to you deployment PXE address)

     [deploy]
     729429-deploy01 ansible_ssh_host=172.22.0.21